babinkos/test-task-certsign-server-py/README.md

 # test-task-certsign-server-py

-## Description.
+## Description

 This project implemented with FastApi for educational purpose.
-All sources stored in `./src` folder.
+All sources stored in [./src](https://github.com/babinkos/test-task-certsign-server-py/tree/main/src) folder.
 Required Python packages listed in `requirements.txt` and `Pipfile` (which then used in Dockerfile).

-This Api `/cert/sign` implements Certificate signing with CA key (this key should be generated locally with `prepare-ca-crt.sh` script).
+This Api `/cert/sign` endpoint implements Certificate signing with CA key (this key should be generated locally with `prepare-ca-crt.sh` script).

-Request JSON schema is defined in this class:
+Request JSON schema is defined in this class [Item](https://github.com/babinkos/test-task-certsign-server-py/blob/be28b90e12b950b5066e292a30bca0b88f8e8b32/src/sign_srv_fastapi.py#L59):
 ```
 class Item(BaseModel):
     name: str